Algirdas Butkevičius: Political career

 Butkevičius was born at Paežeriai village in Radviliškis district municipality.
 Since 1992 he is member of the Social Democratic Party of Lithuania (LSDP).
 He was chairman of the Vilkaviškis District section of LSDP in 1995–1997, deputy chairman of the LSDP in 1999–2005 (re-elected in 2001), and chairman of the LSDP since 2009.

 In 1996 and 2000, he was elected to the Seimas (parliament).
 From 2004 to 2005 he served as Minister of Finance and from 2006 to 2008 as Minister of Transport and Communications.

 Butkevičius was the LSDP's candidate in the 2009 presidential election, placing second with 11.83% of the votes.
 As of 2010, he is the chairman of the LSDP.

 During the 2012 parliamentary election, Butkevičius was among the few candidates who were elected in the first round of the popular vote.

-On 22 November 2012 he was elected by the Seimas to be Prime Minister-designate.
-He was appointed as Prime Minister by presidential decree on 7 December 2012 and his cabinet was sworn in on 13 December, following the approval of the governmental program by the parliament.
+On 22 November 2012 he was elected by the Seimas to be prime minister-designate.
+He was appointed prime minister by presidential decree on 7 December 2012 and his cabinet was sworn in on 13 December, following the approval of the governmental program by the parliament.

 In the beginning of 2022, Butkevičius joined the new party Union of Democrats "For Lithuania", founded by Saulius Skvernelis, who succeeded Butevičius as prime minister in 2016.